KevinHenleyCode/React_Portfolio/README.md

 <br>

 ## **Usage**
-* This makes it much easier to go back an add new thing with Reacts great modularity.
+* a way to display the work that I've done over my career and with using react making it easier to add new content while keeping the site fast and responsive.
 <br>
 <br>